web-illinois/toolkit-builder/site/components/accordion.md

 ## Technical Notes

 Unlike most of the components, this is handled through straight javascript.
 Because of this, this only updates when the DOM loads, not when javascript changes the class information.
+Because of this, the builder may not work as expected.